 Sandboxes provide an isolated, secure copy of a website or program, so any tasks performed using it have no effect on the original.
 Data can be copied over from the main site or platform, and, if the data is sensitive or personal, it can be anonymized.
 Sandboxes are typically used to test new pieces of software, but they are being used more and more within Learning and Development.
 They allow learners to engage with a wider variety of functions than a simulation, and are typically used without scaffolding.

 - How changes to processes can affect other employees or customers.

 - Solutions to customer-based scenarios, such as ordering replacement parts or responding to communications.

 - The effects of changes to website coding or database designs.

 - Changes to measurements, materials, or environmental conditions in product, interior, or architectural designs.

 Chatbots are programmed to respond to human input, such as customer queries sent through a chat function on a website.
-Levels of complexity vary drastically depending on the level of investment and the intended use.
-Basic chatbots follow a script and may only respond in limited ways.
-Chatbots with AI (artificial intelligence), on the other hand, draw on large databases of information and are often indistinguishable from a human.
-They can be combined with other approaches to mistake-based learning, such as VR, for more immersive learning experiences, or used as a standalone resource.
+Levels of complexity vary drastically depending on the chatbot type and the intended use.
+Basic chatbots follow a script and may only respond in limited ways, whereas chatbots with AI draw on large databases of information and can replicate human communication.
+Chatbots can be combined with other approaches to mistake-based learning, such as VR, for more immersive learning experiences, or used as a standalone resource.

 Chatbots can help learners to:

-- Practice resolving customer queries in a contact center environment.
+- Practise resolving customer queries in a contact center environment.

 - Explore sales techniques when talking to retail customers.